 Paul Brown: You are.

-Randall Edwards: That would be seen as a fraudulent transfer that is the term of art when you are dealing with asset that does not necessarily mean that there is actually fraud involved, but it does mean that you are trying to get money away from the legitimate creditor, and the court will regularly unwind those, and if it is that situation, it will be very easy for a court to just come in and say no, Sorry, that trust is not any good…
+Randall Edwards: That would be seen as a fraudulent transfer, that is the term of art when you are dealing with asset that does not necessarily mean that there is actually fraud involved.
+It does mean that you are trying to get money away from the legitimate creditor, and the court will regularly unwind those.
+If it is that situation, it will be very easy for a court to just come in and say no, Sorry, that trust is not any good…

-Paul Brown: I am gonna say that is my threshold question that would be asked by the practitioner, is Mr. Nerd you know, I got a know your client, the KYC component you know is there anything expected, what air your creditors, what are your legitimate assets and debts and things like that. and to evaluate indeed are we gonna setup a trust that would end up being old and cold, meaning that setup that indeed for wealth succession and for asset protection purposes.
-And if you have that circumstance, you know these are very good vehicles for protection down the road for some crazy, that they will turn around and sue.
-And let me make one more comment and then a Randall follow up, what we are talking about.
-The case is that Randall referred to, yes, will know, but that is kind of MacDonald coffee case, and what I mean by that I think the listeners are not engage in my age if you will, but those who don’t know I might be ten years old right now I think.
-It goes to a lady who sued called I don’t remember the degree significance burn by stealing copy on her and I remember people were up about how terrible a legal system is, that such a thing can in happen, and the point is that is an extreme that is not the norm that is not the regular situation that we find in a lot of personal injury matters. and I think the example that you gave Randall, I forget but I remember Anderson, those are extreme causes and that is not our fact pattern here, as well I don’t think that BIGCO would be successful in getting the court to order Mr. Nerd to return funds, first of all they got a think that is an huge assumption that BIGCO is entitled to that funds, ok.
+Paul Brown: I am gonna say that is my threshold question that would be asked by the practitioner, is Mr. Nerd you know, I got a know your client.
+The KYC component you know is there anything expected, what air your creditors, what are your legitimate assets and debts and things like that.
+To evaluate indeed are we gonna setup a trust that would end up being old and cold, meaning that setup that indeed for wealth succession and for asset protection purposes.
+If you have that circumstance, you know these are very good vehicles for protection down the road for some crazy, that they will turn around and sue.
+Let me make one more comment and then Randall follow up, what we are talking about.
+The case is that Randall referred to, yes, will know, but that is kind of MacDonald coffee case.
+What I mean by that, I think the listeners are not engage in my age if you will, but those who don’t know I might be ten years old right now I think.
+It goes to a lady who sued called, I don’t remember the degree significance burn by stealing copy on her and I remember people were up about how terrible a legal system is, that such a thing can in happen, and the point is that is an extreme that is not the norm that is not the regular situation that we find in a lot of personal injury matters.
+I think the example that you gave Randall, I forget, but I remember Anderson.
+Those are extreme causes and that is not our fact pattern here.
+As well I don’t think that BIGCO would be successful in getting the court to order Mr. Nerd to return funds.
+First of all they got a huge assumption that BIGCO is entitled to that funds, ok.
 All of them, or they are gonna hold them in contempt and the second component of that is assuming Mr. Nerd remains in the United States.
 He says lots of people like Australians, lots of people like Italian and in Europe and the Mediterranean areas.
-And I suspect the also you know there is a that lack component that is gonna come into play.
+I suspect the also you know there is a that lack component that is gonna come into play.

 Paul Brown: Yea… Yea…